monkeylearn/monkeylearn-python/README.md

 $ pip install monkeylearn
 ```

-Alternatively you can just clone the repository and run the setup.py script:
+Alternatively, you can just clone the repository and run the setup.py script:

 ```bash
 $ python setup.py install